 - 18.7 Contents of draft reports are discussed with managers to confirm factual accuracy.
-Significant issues will be brought to the attention of management during the course of engagements to allow for immediate action. - 18.8 Managers are required to give timely responses to each recommendation, detailing the responsible officer for each action and the target date for completion. - 18.9 All audit opinions are reported to the Statutory Officers Group and the Audit and Governance Committee.
+Significant issues will be brought to the attention of management during the course of engagements to allow for immediate action. - 18.8 Managers are required to give timely responses to each recommendation, detailing the responsible officer for each action and the target date for completion. - 18.9 All audit reports (including audit opinions) are sent to the relevant Corporate Director (and member of the Corporate Management Board), and all audit opinions are reported to Audit and Governance Committee.
 Audit reports with 'Minimal' assurance will be provided in full to the Audit and Governance Committee and 'Partial' assurance audit reports will be provided in a summary format.